-- Is present in the Essential Curriculum Documents for a primary audience of teachers and administrators. - Defines clearly what content and skills all students must know and be able to do, - Is based upon subject area national standards, the Maryland College and Career Readiness Standards in Literacy and Mathematics, and the Maryland College and Career Next Generation Science Standards, - Aligns with national, state, and local assessment programs, including the Maryland School Assessments and the Maryland High School Assessments, and - Is supported by curriculum resources for the subject areas.
+- Is present in the Curriculum Documents for a primary audience of teachers and administrators. - Defines clearly what content all students are to learn, the instructional methods teachers should apply, and the assessment that teachers should use to measure student learning, - Is based upon subject area national standards, the Maryland College and Career-ready Standards, and the Maryland College and Career-ready Standards Next Generation Science Standards, - Aligns with national, state, and local assessment programs, including the Maryland School Assessments and the Maryland High School Assessments, and - Is supported by curriculum resources for the subject areas.